-If a master resent does not fix the Ford sync not producing the sound, you should consult a Ford specialist to diagnose what is wrong with the radio system.
+If a master reset does not fix the Ford sync connected but no sound, you should consult a Ford specialist to diagnose what is wrong with the radio system.

 While this could be an expensive option, you’ll be able to trust that Ford will be able to resolve the issue for you.
-They often have special diagnostic kits and expertise to quickly resolve the issue.
-If your car is still under warranty you should definitely consultant your local dealer.
+They often have special diagnostic kits and expertise to resolve the issue quickly.
+If your car is still under warranty, you should definitely consult your local dealer.

 You can find a local Ford dealer here:

-You may be concerned that a Ford Sync producing no sound is a significant concern, but don’t worry.
-A master resent will often solve this, just like how resetting other electrical products can magically fix the issue.
+You may be concerned that a Ford Sync radio not working is of significant concern, but don’t worry.
+A master reset will often solve this, just like how resetting other electrical products can magically fix the issue.

 Kind of like rebooting a computer.